chesterwizzle/Haikuverse/README.md

     *   **Cloud Firestore Security Rules:**
         *   Private user data (`/users/{uid}` and its subcollections like `/favorites`, `/following`, `/followers`): Read/write access to all private data, including sensitive subscription and quota information, is strictly limited to the authenticated owner.
         *   Public user data (`/public_profiles/{uid}`): Publicly readable, but writable only by the owning user or trusted backend functions (for fields like `followerCount` and `achievements`).
-        *   `/constellations`: Modification of core creative content (`fableText`, `fableImageUrl`) is restricted to the `ownerUid`.
-Public read access is granted for discoverable constellations.
-        *   `/published_stars`: Write and delete operations are managed by secure Cloud Functions that verify ownership.
-Public read is allowed.
+        *   Subscription data (`/published_stars`, `/constellations`, and their subcollections): Read access is now strictly gated by a user's subscription status.
+Rules use a `get()` call to check the `subscriptionActive` flag in the user's `private /users/{uid}` document, ensuring only paying subscribers can view or interact with core content.
+Write and delete operations for these top-level collections are correctly managed by secure Cloud Functions.
         *   Like subcollections (`/user_likes/{userId}`): Users can only write/delete their own like document.
         *   Comment Moderation: Rules ensure users can only read `approved` comments.
 Writing is handled by the `submitStarComment` function, editing is restricted to the author while `pending_approval`, and deleting is restricted to the author or the star's owner.
         *   `/feedback/{userId}`: A user can only access their own feedback document and its subcollections.